 Culture / TV

 The universe might be a total mess right now but at least it got one thing right.
-Rachel Sennott, comedy queen and the hottest 28-year-old we know, has landed a pilot order from HBO.
-Which means, yes, a Sennott-led comedy series is officially on the way.
-Here are all the details so far.
+Rachel Sennott, comedy queen and the hottest 29-year-old we know, has a series en route to HBO.
+And, it's not only wrapped filming, but it officially has a name (I Love LA), a release date, and a trailer.
+Could this be Gen Z's long-awaited answer to Girls?
+All the details we know so far, below.

-The untitled project has been billed as this generation's answer to Lena Dunham's Girls or Issa Rae's Insecure.
+The project has been billed as this generation's answer to Lena Dunham's Girls or Issa Rae's Insecure.
 I don't know about you, but this is exactly the kind of viewing I'm here (on this earth) for.

 According to Deadline, the half-hour pilot episode will set up to explore "a codependent friend group" as they reunite and navigate how "the time apart, ambition, and new relationships have changed them".